spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

 * [Understanding read and write access](https://docs.improbable.io/reference/latest/shared/design/understanding-access)
 ")%>

-Authority is how SpatialOS represents which worker instances can write to each specific [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component).
+Authority is how SpatialOS represents which worker instances can write to a specific [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component).

 ## How authority is represented

-For every [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component) on a SpatialOS entity which is checked out, the GDK attaches a component to the ECS entity.
-This component is called `ComponentName.ComponentAuthority`, where `ComponentName` is the name of the SpatialOS component.
+For every [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component) on a checked out SpatialOS entity, the GDK attaches a component to the ECS entity.
+This component is called `<ComponentName>.ComponentAuthority`, where `<ComponentName>` is the name of the SpatialOS component.

 This component contains a single field, `HasAuthority`, a `bool` that indicates whether the worker instance has authority over the SpatialOS component.